icons8/lunacy-docs/docs/text.md

 ### Font family

-The default font in Lunacy is Segoe UI, which is also the default font for many Windows apps.
+The default font in Lunacy is Inter.
 To select another font:

 * If you know the name of the font you need, type it in the text field of the font picker.